abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 How can we internalize these thoughts?
 How can we remind ourselves that old age, sickness, and death is about me?
-We can say things to ourselves
-like: *This will happen to me sometime in the future.* But that is another great way of putting a bit of a distance between ourselves and reality.
-What we need to do is adjust our views so we can see that not only is this happening out there to other people, or have some vague notion of it occurring in the future for ourselves, but right now, *This is my body that is aging and there might actually be something happening to me now, in the present.* Then what does that mean?
+We can say things to ourselves like, *This will happen to me sometime in the future.* But that is another great way of putting a bit of a distance between ourselves and reality.
+What we need to do is adjust our views so we can see that not only is this happening out there to other people, or have some vague notion of it occurring in the future for ourselves, but right now, *This is my body that is aging, and there might actually be something happening to me now, in the present.* Then what does that mean?
 How should we contemplate that?
 This body is incredibly sensitive and fragile.
 We can be sensitive to the feelings of the body, the sensations, and come to understand the body as a sensitive and fragile condition of elements brought together by natural factors.
 It’s an exceptionally delicate balance which can be lost at any moment.
 Just as Iris has a tumor in her lungs and tumors throughout her body, we can imagine that happening in our own bodies and take it to heart.

 Try to do that as a daily reflection.
 If we are frequently able to bring this perception to mind, then the more real it will become for us.